Deploying VPN Service¶

 docker run -d --rm --name openvpn-server --privileged --net host -v ~/lamda-openvpn-server:/etc/openvpn rev1si0n/openvpn run

-Basic Documentation: https://openvpn.net/community-resources/reference-manual-for-openvpn-2-4/
+Basic documentation: https://openvpn.net/community-resources/reference-manual-for-openvpn-2-4/

-Routing and Bridging: https://community.openvpn.net/openvpn/wiki/BridgingAndRouting
+Routing setup: https://community.openvpn.net/openvpn/wiki/BridgingAndRouting